Gaspare Messina

 Gaspare Messina (/it/; August 7, 1879 - June 15, 1957) founded the New England Mafia that would later be known as the Patriarca crime family.
 He immigrated to Brooklyn from Sicily with his wife in 1905.
-Messina and his family arrived in Boston by 1915 and retired as head of the Boston Mafia in 1932.
-He was succeeded by Phil Buccola.
+Messina and his family arrived in Boston by 1915.
+He retired as head of the Boston Mafia in 1932, and was succeeded by Phil Buccola.
 Messina died on June 15, 1957, in Somerville, Massachusetts.

 Early life

 Gaspare Messina was born on August 7, 1879, in Salemi, Sicily, to Luciano Messina and his wife, Gaspara Clementi.
 Gaspare married Francesca Riggio on November 4, 1905, in Salemi.
 Within the same month the couple emigrated to United States, arriving in New York Harbor on November 25, 1905, for an extended honeymoon.
 The couple settled in the Williamsburg section of Brooklyn and decided to stay in the United States permanently.
 While living in Brooklyn with a growing family, Messina opened a bakery and joined the local mafia that would later become known as the Bonanno crime family.